bra1nsurfer/matcher-dapp/README.md

 1. Get Treasury address from Factory state
     - key: `%s__treasuryAddress`
-1. User balance is store in the Treasure state
+1. User balance is stored in the Treasury state

 Key format: